dullhunk/cdyf/raw-transcript-robert.md

 # Raw machine-generated podcast transcript, contains errors

-So um, welcome Robert, thank you for coming on.
-Thank you.
-Uh, let's start with well can you say a little bit about who you are?
-Um and hadn't came to be here.
-Well I I Robert Stevens a long long time ago.
-1983 to 86.
-My first degree was in biochemistry.
+So um, welcome Robert, thank you for coming on the show.
+Let's start with well can you say a little bit about who you are and how you came to be here.

-And for some reasons, we'll come on to, I ended up in computer science, then postdocs lectureship.
-Trailed through senior lecturer reader Professor and then head of Department and then returning to be a, just another member of staff.
-And then retirement that that's the timeline Lori.
+> Well I'm Robert Stevens a long long time ago.
+1983 to 1986 my first degree was in biochemistrya nd for some reasons, we'll come on to, I ended up in computer science, then postdocs and a lectureship through senior lecturer, Reader, Professor and then head of Department and then returning to be just another member of staff.
+And then retirement  that's the timeline

 So and that you actually retired on Friday.

-So yes.
-Uh well, it actually Sunday technically So, can we go back to the beginning?
+> So yes.
+Uh well, it actually Sunday technically So,

+can we go back to the beginning?
 And so, um, You're studying what a levels were you studying?
 And what how did you come to choose biochemistry as a degree?
 So I did maths pure statistics uh biology and chemistry a level.

 Yeah, I've always I always just loved biology.
 It's one of those subjects that I could just do.
 I just didn't have to try.
 I've got A's at O level and a level and revised for neither of them really because I, I could just do I just loved it.
 Yeah, I went to do biochemistry so partly because it was a mixture of biology.